Pranjal-IIT-Madras/Power-fault-detector/README.md

 # ⚡ Industrial Power Fault Detection & Load Forecasting

-An AI-powered system that monitors industrial power grid sensor readings to **detect electrical faults** (classification) and **forecast energy load** (regression) — acting as a rational intelligent agent to prevent equipment damage and optimize energy use.
+An AI-powered system that monitors industrial power grid sensor readings to **detect electrical faults** (classification) and **forecast energy load** (regression).
+It also implements a **rational intelligent agent** that continuously analyzes system conditions and raises alerts.

 ---